sergueik/selenium_java/swd_recorder/README.md

 ### Usage

-__SWET__ is currently beta quality, it may not be very useful: one can create a session Page Element recording in Java or C#, In order to use one will have to compile the application - it is not difficult.
+In order to use __SWET__ one will need to compile the application jar from the source - it is not difficult.
 Continue reading for info on how to get the dev environment setup.

 ### Prerequisites